There are two types of information that we obtain from you online, and then store and use:

 You do not have to provide personal information to enjoy most of the features of our site.
 You also can opt out of certain activities like newsletters and announcements by sending us an opt-out email.

-Certain of our activities in the EU, UK, Switzerland, Iceland, Liechtenstein, and Norway implicate obligations under the General Data Protection Regulation.
-We comply with our duties thereunder by providing certain notices and ensuring the use of appropriate safeguards for personal information transferred out of the EU, UK, Switzerland, Iceland, Liechtenstein, and Norway.
+Certain of our activities in California, the EU, UK, Switzerland, Iceland, Liechtenstein, and Norway implicate obligations under certain data protection laws such as the California Consumer Privacy Act and General Data Protection Regulation.
+We comply with our duties thereunder by providing certain notices and ensuring the use of appropriate safeguards for the processing of personal information governed by such data protection laws.

 - the types of information we collect and how we collect it;